Jiufen – A Day Trip From Taipei Guide + Photos 2026

 Remains of the 13 Levels 十三層遺址

-Remains of the 13 Levels 十三層遺址 Taiwan
+Remains of the 13 Levels 十三層遺址 Jinguashi

 Located near Shuinan Cave, the Remains of the 13 Levels is actually what is left of the Taijing Mining Plant which closed in 1988 after 55 years of mining activity.